tomeshnet/prototype-cjdns-pi/docs/MODULES.md

    tcp://a.b.c.d:e or socks://a.b.c.d:e/f.g.h.i:j.
   Peers: []`

-This is where we are going to enter in the info to connect to the peer node. your code should look similar to this:
+This is where we are going to enter in the info to connect to the peer node.
+Your code should look similar to this:

 `Peers: ["tcp://104.248.104.141:59168"]`

-exit out of nano and save the changes. restart Yggdrasil with a `sudo killall yggdrasil` command. pass a `status` command to terminal and you should see green text where Yggdraisl is printed with the words `[ACTIVE]` present. you are now connected to the remote peer with Yggdrasil.if you see`[INACTIVE]`, then you need to check your code for typos, make sure there are "" around the whole entire string.
+Exit out of nano and save the changes.
+Restart Yggdrasil with a `sudo killall yggdrasil` command. pass a `status` command to terminal and you should see green text where Yggdraisl is printed with the words `[ACTIVE]` present.
+You are now connected to the remote peer with Yggdrasil.
+If you see`[INACTIVE]`, then you need to check your code for typos, make sure there are "" around the whole entire string.